High rise skyscraper offering the best alternative investments

 Venture capital (VC) involves investing into early-stage businesses, typically with high-growth potential.
 Ambitious startups can form some of the most exciting alternative investment opportunities to back, as many young businesses display the potential to positively transform industries and communities.

-This could be identified as one of the best alternative investments to consider in 2024, particularly in the UK, as VC is often eligible to benefit from tax-efficient wrappers, such as the Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS).
+This could be identified as one of the best alternative investments to consider in 2025 and more generally, one of the best investments altogether.
+Particularly true in the UK, as VC is often eligible to benefit from tax-efficient wrappers, such as the Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS).

 The growing focus on environmental, social and corporate governance (ESG) goals is a key factor to consider when investing in venture capital.
 Transformative startups often have the potential to meet ESG goals and pave the way for new ideas and methods of doing business.
 What’s more, EIS investments offer enhanced eligibility criteria and maximum investor allowances (double the annual £1 million limit) for investments into knowledge intensive companies (KICs), furthering the scheme’s potential to generate long term positive impact.